 - To be eligible to a married Sickness Benefit rate, a person must be:

 - Married or in a civil union with spouse not working full-time.

 - Legally separated but maintaining ex-spouse.

-- A single parent having the care and custody of child.
+- A single parent having the care and custody of child under the age of twenty-three (23) years.
 In case of shared custody, claimant must be paying maintenance to his spouse or is in receipt of Children’s Allowance.

 - To be eligible to a single Sickness Benefit rate, a person must be: